geode-sdk/docs/mods/guidelines.md

  * The mod **collects user data without consent**.
 Collecting data locally for the purpose of statistics is fine, but all sort of online data collection must be unambiguously explicit and able to be opted out of.
  * The mod is **stolen**.
 This means that it consists fully or nearly fully of the original code of another person with credit explicitly erased

-Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) **is considered malware**, regardless of the users in question.
-This specific form of malware is unlikely to lead to an index-wide ban, though that depends on the gravity of the situation.
+Please note that a mod purposefully altering the experience of specific users (such as making gameplay unplayable) and mods harrassing specific people and/or their work **is considered malware**, regardless of the users in question, unless those users have personally consented to it.
+This specific form of malware is unlikely to lead to an index-wide ban and will just get the mod delisted, though that depends on the gravity of the situation.

 ## Other rules